Syrah vs Shiraz: Understanding the Key Differences

 Cote d’Or Syrah is a wine that is best enjoyed with food.
 It pairs well with roasted meats, stews, and strong cheeses.
 The wine is best served slightly chilled, around 60°F (16°C), to bring out its fresh fruit flavors.

-Overall, Cote d’Or Syrah is a unique and elegant wine that is worth trying for anyone looking for a different expression of the Syrah grape.
+Overall, Cote d’Or , called Syrah, is a unique and elegant wine.
+It is worth trying for anyone looking for a different expression of the Syrah grape.

 Top 5 Recommendations of New World Shiraz